The Beauty of Good People and Good Technology Working in Unison – What Successful Remote Working Can Look Like for Call Centres

-By embracing artificial intelligence (AI) you can monitor every single call taking place on a campaign, across your contact centre.
+By embracing contact centre AI, you can monitor every single call taking place on a campaign, across your contact centre.
 Conversations are analysed so that you can draw out details such as the reason for the call, searching for particular phrases on a weekly or monthly basis that not only help agents to quickly spot issues and escalate where necessary but also to help sales and marketing bring any problems to a halt as soon as possible.
 Knowing what’s your customers’ reason for contact will help you determine how to solve their queries faster and potentially provide them with solutions or missing information through your other channels before they decide to call you in the first place.

 Voice Analytics to Better Support Your People

 Our conversational voice analytics is proven to increase performance and reduce contact centre staff churn because agents are better equipped to deal with whatever the customer throws at them.
-That’s critical in a world fraught with stress at the moment.
+That’s critical in a world fraught with call centre stress at the moment.

 Automated transcription commences from the outset of a call with seeded words, acronyms, names and fuzzy text search as well as identification of disclosures and key terms or phrases based on the campaign in question.
 Furthermore, natural language processing along with topic modelling helps to uncover hidden semantic structures within text bodies.
-It’s so much more sophisticated than simply call monitoring, as it takes standard transcription function of speech analytics to more advanced level of analysing cardinal emotions of customer and the agent, but you can instantly see how you can quickly get a better understanding of your customers’ needs.
+It’s so much more sophisticated than simply call monitoring, as it takes the standard transcription function of speech analytics to a more advanced level of analysing cardinal emotions of the customer and the agent, but you can instantly see how you can quickly get a better understanding of your customers’ needs.

 As Roddy summed it up, “There are many challenges placed on businesses at this time and where customers continue to demand, even more, we’re able to intelligently remove many of the stresses and worries that they and the organisations servicing them are experiencing.
 The beauty of good people and good technology working in unison – now that’s Synergy!”